mohitpai/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 The counter applies only to the selected journey version.
 The counter is reset to zero after one month.
 After a reset, the entering profiles take the nominal path again until the counter limit is reached.

 The nominal path always has priority over the alternate path, even if you move the alternate path above the nominal path on the journey canvas.

+For live journeys, here are the thresholds to consider to ensure the limit is reached:

+* For a cap greater than 10000, the number of distinct profiles to be injected must be at least 1.3 times the cap.
+* For a cap below 10000, the number of distinct profiles to be injected must 1000 plus the cap.

+In test mode, results are random.

 ![](../assets/profile-cap-condition.png)